Ensembl/ensembl-client/README.md

 * Custom Download
 * Global Search

-Additional apps will be added as the site expands.
+Additional apps will become available as the site expands.

-In addition to the main web frontend, the codebase includes an installation of Storybook which can be used to examine individual components.
+In addition to the main web frontend, the codebase includes an installation of [Storybook](https://storybook.js.org/) which can be used to examine individual components.

 ### Genome Browser